-The EPH Review Board consists of the University Conduct Officer and representatives from the College Deans, Student Center for Health and Counseling, Housing and Residence Life, Records Office, the Advising Success Center and Public Safety.
+The BSU Care Team consists of the University Conduct Officer and representatives from the College Deans, Student Center for Health and Counseling, Housing and Residence Life, Records Office, the Advising Success Center and Public Safety.
 These core members have been selected due to their expertise and positions at BSU, each of them having unique information and experience in dealing with troubled students.
-The EPH Review Board will meet at least twice monthly to discuss issues that arise from complaints/reports of troubled or threatening behavior by students.
-The EPH Review Board will be chaired by the University Conduct Officer.
+The Care Team will meet at least twice monthly to discuss issues that arise from complaints/reports of troubled or threatening behavior by students.
+The Care Team will be chaired by the University Conduct Officer.

 Most disruptive or inappropriate behavior is subject to the procedures of the University Student Code of Conduct, but there are times when a student’s disruptive or inappropriate behavior is due to mental or emotional health issues.
-Upon completion of an initial review of a complaint or report of a student’s threatening behavior, the Conduct Officer may present the complaint to the Bemidji State University EPH Review Board for discussion.
-In addition, members of the Board may bring forward for review issues related to threatening or disruptive behavior by students.
+Upon completion of an initial review of a complaint or report of a student’s threatening behavior, the Conduct Officer may present the complaint to the Bemidji State University Care Team for discussion.
+In addition, members of the Care Team may bring forward for review issues related to threatening or disruptive behavior by students.

-The BSU EPH Review Board may determine that a hearing for the student is necessary.
-The EPH Review hearing is private and closed to the public.
+The Care Team may determine that a hearing for the student is necessary.
+The Care Team hearing is private and closed to the public.
 The student may be requested to attend and has the opportunity to be accompanied by an advocate, who is a member of the University community, as well as a family member, licensed psychologist, psychiatrist, or physician.
-The Conduct Officer and/or the BSU EPH Review Board may request that the referred student undergo a professional assessment by the BSU Student Center for Health and Counseling and/or, at the student’s request and expense, a professional assessment or evalution by a private physician, psychiatrist or psychologist who has been recommended by the BSU Student Center for Health and Counseling and approved by the Conduct Officer.
+The Conduct Officer and/or the Care Team may request that the referred student undergo a professional assessment by the BSU Student Center for Health and Counseling and/or, at the student’s request and expense, a professional assessment or evaluation by a private physician, psychiatrist or psychologist who has been recommended by the BSU Student Center for Health and Counseling and approved by the Conduct Officer.

-The Board will conduct itself in accordance with accepted standards of due process, and will develop a course of action intended to safeguard the student and the institution.
+The Care Team will conduct itself in accordance with accepted standards of due process, and will develop a course of action intended to safeguard the student and the institution.
 This course of action may include mandatory withdrawal of the student from the University with stipulated conditions for re-enrollment.
-A student may appeal the decision about the course of action to the Vice President for Student Development and Enrollment or his/her designee.
+A student may appeal the decision about the course of action to the Vice President for Student Life and Success or his/her designee.